To qualify as a student tutor, you must be a registered University of Saskatchewan student (full or part-time).

 - Successful completion of grammar and writing courses* such as the U of S course Interdisciplinary Studies 103.3.

-*Interested applicants should contact the Writing Help Coordinator from Student Learning Services regarding relevant coursework.
+*Interested applicants should contact the Writing Help Coordinator if they have questions regarding relevant coursework.

 Duties and Skills